 But before we get into how to take it, let’s consider why you are taking CBD in the first place.

 Why are you taking CBD?

 There are many individual, specific and often personal reasons why people begin their CBD journey.
-However, for the majority of people, CBD is simply a great way to optimise health, support wellbeing and look after our immune system.
-So that when our immune system is required to support us, we have already taken it upon ourselves to regularly invest in it and maintain our health.
+However, for the majority of people, CBD is simply a great way to maintain optimal health, support wellbeing and look after our immune system.
+So that when our immune system is required to assist us, we have already taken it upon ourselves to regularly invest in it and maintain our health.